 It’s easy to buy name brands because they’re recognizable.
 But swapping them out for generic is a simple money-saver.

 Spend some time comparing prices for name brands and store brands the next time you go grocery shopping.
 Add up how much you could save by choosing the store brand or generic.

 If you can’t go cold turkey with avoiding name brands, pick a few things to splurge on.

 For example, I always bought Huggies diapers when my kids were babies, even though the Walmart brand was cheaper.
 But those things just never seemed to hold up as well so I shelled out the extra money.

 Your kids might be beyond the diaper stage but you get the idea.
 Keep those must-have name brands and get rid of the rest.
 Chances are, you won’t even notice the difference for most things.

-Clothes can make up a big part of your budget when you have growing kids.
+Clothes can make up a big part of your budget, especially when you have growing kids.
 But that doesn’t mean you always have to buy new.